Video Storytelling Guide to Build a Marketing Narrative

 Distribution

-How to intend on displaying this video?
+How to intend display this video?
 And where?
 This matters a lot, because depending on where you share this content, the duration and the style will follow.
 Is it a landing page video story or for an ad campaign?
 You could even distribute it through emails or on a regular blog post.

 These 6 rules will make your video production streamlined.
 And it is all that you need for a good video story.
 Scrutinize your story through these 6 rules as much as you can.
 And give the abstraction of these rules the most time.
 Once you decide on each of these, staying on target becomes easy.
-You won't be able to make many changes once you set in the production.
+You won't be able to make many changes once you set in production.
 This is why you should take a few meetings with your team before you set in production.

 How to Make a Storytelling Video